Skip to Content

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent gastrointestinal carcinoid tumor.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent gastrointestinal carcinoid tumor.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
-General information about clinical trials is available from the NCI Web site.
+Talk with your doctor about clinical trials that may be right for you.
+General information about clinical trials is available from the NCI website.

 For more information from the National Cancer Institute about gastrointestinal carcinoid tumors, see the following:

 For general cancer information and other resources from the National Cancer Institute, see the following:

 Physician Data Query (PDQ) is the National Cancer Institute's (NCI's) comprehensive cancer information database.
 The PDQ database contains summaries of the latest published information on cancer prevention, detection, genetics, treatment, supportive care, and complementary and alternative medicine.
 Most summaries come in two versions.
 The health professional versions have detailed information written in technical language.
 The patient versions are written in easy-to-understand, nontechnical language.
 Both versions have cancer information that is accurate and up to date and most versions are also available in Spanish.

 PDQ is a service of the NCI.
 The NCI is part of the National Institutes of Health (NIH).
 NIH is the federal government's center of biomedical research.
 The PDQ summaries are based on an independent review of the medical literature.
 They are not policy statements of the NCI or the NIH.